x

 South Fork Camp Ground

 You’ll find this spot in Groveland California at 1500 feet of elevation.
 This site is low elevation and surrounded by beautiful pine and oak trees.
 The site is off of the Tuolumne Wild & Scenic River, next to Forest Route 1N01.
 Here, you can enjoy camp side fire pits and grills!
 The site is open year round on a first come first serve basis.
+Alongside the campfire pits and grills, consider bringing along a rocket stove for a reliable, compact cooking solution that works perfectly in rugged spots like Groveland.
+The Bulldog – 6 inch Rocket Stove is a standout option for its efficient heat output and portability, making it easy to cook meals or boil water without relying on a full campfire.
+With its sturdy design, the Bulldog is ideal for campsites where you want to keep things simple and eco-friendly, all while surrounded by the serene pine and oak of Groveland.

 Upper Chiquito Campground